Gino Nicholas Cimoli

-Cimoli only appeared in 21 games for the Pirates in 1961, batting .299, then was traded to the Milwaukee Braves in June for Johnny Logan.
+Cimoli only appeared in 21 games for the Pirates in 1961, batting .299, and was traded to the Milwaukee Braves in June for Johnny Logan.
 The Braves had a trio of sluggers in the outfield - Hank Aaron, Lee Maye, and the first Frank Thomas - so Cimoli, after hitting .197 in 37 games, found himself expendable.
-The Kansas City Athletics selected him in the 1961 Rule V Draft, and he was a regular for the club in both 1962 and 1963.
-The first year, he hit .275 with 10 home runs and a league-leading 15 triples.
-The second year, he hit .263 with 11 triples, which was fourth in the league.
+The Kansas City Athletics selected him in the 1961 Rule V Draft, and he was a regular in both 1962 and 1963.
+The first year, he hit .275/.323/.420 with 10 home runs and a league-leading 15 triples.
+The second year, he hit .263/.313/.363 with 11 triples, fourth in the league.
+He was released by the A's early in the 1964 season, after going hitless in 9 at bats.
+He caught on with the Baltimore Orioles, and hit .138 in 58 at-bats.
+In his last season, 1965, he appeared in 4 games with the California Angels.
+In a 10 year career, Gino batted .265/.315/.383 in 969 games.
+Similarity scores show the most similar player to him was Barry Bonnell, a player from the 1970s and 1980s.

 Cimoli, Gene Baker, and Don Hoak shared an interest in greyhound racing.
 After baseball, Cimoli lived in San Francisco and was active in the San Francisco Italian Athletic Club.
 He died in 2011 at age 81.